AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 		Uri actionsUri = FeatherContentProvider.ActionsDbColumns.getContentUri( session.session );
 		Cursor cursor = getContentResolver().query( actionsUri, null, null, null, null );

-	And finally the steps to load, apply the actions and save the HD image. ( obviously these steps should be performed in a separate thread, like an AsyncTask):
+	And finally the steps to load, apply the actions and save the HD image (these steps should be performed in a separate thread, like an AsyncTask):

 	Create an instance of MoaHD class

 		MoaHD moa = new MoaHD();

-	Load the image in memory, note that the srcPath can be either a string absolute path or an int ( see ParcelFileDescriptor.getFd() )
+	Load the image in memory, note that the srcPath can be either a string absolute path or an int (see `ParcelFileDescriptor.getFd()`)

 		// result will be Error.NoError is load completed succesfully MoaHD.Error result = moa.load( srcPath );